luciapedrazzi/Sheep-behavioural-and-physiological-responses-to-a-rewarding-drone/README.md

 # Sheep-behavioural-and-physiological-responses-to-a-rewarding-drone
+Paper in the main branch (manuscript + supplementary material).
-Data frames, Scripts, Figures and Paper
+Data frames, Figures and Scripts in their respective branches.